simplesamlphp/simplesamlphp/docs/simplesamlphp-changelog.md

 Released TBD

 * Add support for TLS configuration for Redis Store (#1828)
-* Raised Symfony version to 6.0
+* Raised minimum Symfony version to 6.0
 * Raise minimum PHP version to 8.0
+* Specified the allowed HTTP methods for each route

 ## Version 2.0.5

-Released TBD
+Released 2023-07-31

-* Never expose the cron-API if secret is not properly configured (#1831)
-* Fixed a bug where IdP-initiated SLO using the HTTP-POST binding wasn't properly dealt with
 * Fixed link pointing to legacy endpoint (#1833)
 * Updated German translations (#1814)
 * Do not drop UIInfo from SSP array style metadata (#1808)